-Stephen Miller Spars with CNN’s Jim Acosta Over ‘Racist’ Immigration Policy
+Stephen Miller Spars With CNN’s Jim Acosta Over ‘Racist’ Immigration Policy

-“That is one of the most outrageous, insulting, ignorant and foolish things you’ve ever said,” Miller told the CNN reporter.

 CNN’s Jim Acosta finally got to ask a question at a White House press briefing.
-Unfortunately for him, it was Trump advisor Stephen Miller who answered it.
+Unfortunately for him, it was Trump adviser Stephen Miller who answered it.

 Press Secretary Sarah Huckabee Sanders trotted out Miller on Wednesday to help sell the administration’s new skills-based immigration plan (which Miller had helped craft) and it did not take long for the combative senior Trump aide to start going at it with reporters like NBC News’ Hallie Jackson and The New York Times’ Glenn Thrush.